 Tax planning isn’t a one-time process.
-To truly build and leverage your assets, tax planning is something that must be maximized throughout your lifetime.
+To truly build and leverage your assets, tax planning is something that must be maximized throughout your lifetime with a sound tax planning strategy.
 How do we do this?
 There are countless steps we can take at different stages of life.

 For those who are actively working, there are several tax planning ideas to consider.
 The first three listed below are essentially an asset shift strategy, whereby you are shifting assets you would otherwise have in taxable account (bank or brokerage) into a retirement account.

 - Pre-tax Savings: Saving money in a pre-tax company sponsored retirement plan is the first and easiest strategy to employ to reduce your tax bill.
 If you save $1 in a pre-tax company retirement plan such as a 401k or 403b, you’re saving between 20-45 cents of that dollar the government (federal & state) would have taken (depending on your current tax bracket), if you didn’t participate in the savings plan.
 Eventually, you’ll need to begin withdrawing these assets in retirement and will pay tax on 100% of the withdrawals.
 If your tax bracket is lower in retirement than it is today, as is frequently the case, you’re saving taxes.
 Of course, no one knows what tax rates will be in the future when you’re ready to begin withdrawals, but people often have a lower tax rate in retirement.